How to Detect and Prevent Dry Rot

 What Does Wood Rot Look Like?

 Now that you know where to look, it’s important to know what dry rot looks like as it ransacks your home.
 Some of the most common signs include swelling or discoloration of the wood.
 Also, if the area is painted, the dry rot may be concealed so be sure to gently poke the area screwdriver.
 If the area is firm, it’s fine—if the area is soft, you likely have wood rot.
 In dark spaces like attics or basements, you may also use a flashlight to check for discoloration.
-Lastly, if you don’t find clear signs of dry rot but you do find mold, be sure to remove the mold and affected wood as that area is especially prone to developing wood rot in the future.
+Lastly, if you don’t find clear signs of dry rot but you do find mildew, be sure to remove the mildew and affected wood as that area is especially prone to developing wood rot in the future.

 Does Dry Rot Spread?